networkx/nx-guides/content/algorithms/lca/LCA.md

 +++ {"id": "j2lFxyq-6ixI"}

-After checking the validity of inputs, we find all ancestors of every node in the pairs and store these information in a cache.
+Once the input validation is done, we find all ancestors of every node in the pairs and store these information in a cache.

 ```python
 ancestor_cache = {}